HomeletW/OST/README.md

 __*Note that OST Helper does not save the file automatically, it only saves when pressing `Save` and when you exit the program.*__

-Now it is ready to generate the OST to PDF, but you might want to preview what the OST looks like, press the `Adjust...` button in the bottom bar to make look at a preview.
+Now it is ready to generate the OST to PDF, but you might want to preview what the OST looks like, press the `Preview...` button in the bottom bar to make look at a preview.
 More about Adjustment, check out [Adjustment](#using-adjustment).

 After inspected the OST and made the Adjustment, press the `Generate!` button, choose your output directory, and leave the rest to OST Helper.